-Claasen points out those United States regulations could not prevent terrorists from using economic systems based outside the nation. enamgi veel, he argues that cryptocurrencies make a poor choice for criminal interest due to blockchain leaves a crypto footprint that investigators can follow.
+Claasen points out those United States regulations could not prevent terrorists from using economic systems based outside the nation. povrh toga, he argues that cryptocurrencies make a poor choice for criminal interest due to blockchain leaves a crypto footprint that investigators can follow.

 In order to deter the targeting of Bitcoin dealers, Llew Claasen requested the Committee to have Congress’ investigative arm, the authorities’ accountability office, look at the DoJ’s pursuit of cryptocurrency instances.